Proxlight/Buildfy-Free/README.md

 ## Feedback & Support

 We'd love to hear your thoughts!
-If you have any issues or suggestions, feel free to open an issue on GitHub or contact us directly at support_Proxlight.
+If you have any issues or suggestions, feel free to open an issue on GitHub or contact us directly at proxlight02@gmail.com .

 ---